brianhill/oscillations-and-waves/daily_schedule_term_5.md

 #### Plans for upcoming classes are still subject to adjustment, depending on the actual pace of the previous classes.

-* Tuesday, April 22 &mdash; Problem Set 20: Do the exercises from *EIWL3* Sections 45 and 46 &mdash; [Smokestack Diffusion in Three Dimensions](./worksheets/22-DiffusionInThreeDimensions-Smokestack.nb.pdf) &mdash; Presentation: Walker and Hexi's presentation on an economics or high finance problem
+* Tuesday, April 22 &mdash; Problem Set 20: Do the exercises from *EIWL3* Sections 45 and 46 &mdash; [Diffusion in Three Dimensions - Monte Carlo](./worksheets/22-DiffusionInThreeDimensions-MonteCarlo.nb.pdf) &mdash; Presentation: Walker and Hexi's presentation on an economics or high finance problem
 * Friday, April 25 &mdash; Problem Set 21: Do the exercises from *EIWL3* Sections 47 and 48 &mdash; Quantum-mechanical particle confined to a box &mdash; Presentation: Harper and Tahm's presentation on ballistics

 ### Week 14 &mdash; Exam 3 &mdash; Atomic Wave Functions